clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 Note that there's no __dynamic movement__ or __dynamic extensions__ for spell effects (movement typically happen as a discrete point at the start of a casters turn); `AMF` would leave the `ForceCage` active, just partially disabled where the the caster's sphere is covering it.

+### Self
+A final note, of its uncancellability; two `AMF`s do not cancel out each other.
+Their "sphere of influence" simply become their union.

+> `AMF`: the spheres created by different antimagic field Spells don't nullify each other.

+### Anything
+By the heuristic magic test, I can't think of anything short of a `Wish` that could aid in removing an active `AMF`.
+Even spells like `Disintegrate` produce a magical effect.

 ## Antimagic Field Concentration
-`Crawford` notes that `AMF` is itentionally concentration spell, moves with you, to give the players a chance to take out the mage.
+Due to its hardline effect; `Crawford` notes that `AMF` is __intentionally concentration spell that moves with you__, to give the players a chance to take out the mage.
 In conclusion; __don't put it on an item__.

-Funny you should mention that...
+Funny you should mention that.
+We were just about to venture into silly-territory:

 ## Cube of Force
-A cube with 36 fast-recharging charges, and special effects for each face.
+[A cube with 36 fast-recharging charges](https://roll20.net/compendium/dnd5e/Cube%20of%20Force#content), and special effects for each face.
+Simplified flavour text:

 > You can use an action to press one of the cube's faces.
 Each face has a different Effect.
 A barrier of Invisible force springs into existence, forming a cube 15 feet on a side.
 The barrier is centered on you, moves with you, and lasts for 1 minute, until you use an action to press the cube's sixth face, or the cube runs out of Charges.